waydabber/BetterDisplay/README.md

 9. Select the desired mode.

 The app saves the dummy display configuration and automatically restores it upon next restart.

+For more information on usage, see the [the additional info section](#some-additional-info-about-functionality).

 Notes: